With regard but without any shyness he approached. He could have been eight, maybe nine years old.

 The room of dreams

 Charan took his key gently and religiously.
 He looked at it, weighed it between his fingers, and walked over to a box on top of a shelf.
 I thought I was attending a ceremony, a liturgy, or an important event.
-Even the atmosphere seemed to muffle: the children’s cries almost quieted as Charan opened his sky-coloured metal box.
+Even the atmosphere seemed to muffle: the cries of the children almost quieted down as Charan opened his sky-colored metal box.

 The lock clicked, he took it off and held it in his hand.